DarthFloopy/CLI-Chess-Rating-Getter/README.md

     The --default-id option tells the program to use the default US Chess ID, which is" stored in the $MY_USCF_ID environment variable.'
 ```
+### Interested in contributing?
+This program needs to be reworked to use GNU `getopt`.